-Its robust construction requires minimal maintenance and enables continuous use in either static or mobile applications in harsh environments.
-Its compact design and low weight of 18Kg makes it easy to transport and deploy.
+Because of its robust construction, the SkyVUE™8 only requires minimal maintenance and can be continuously used in either static or mobile applications in harsh environments.
+Its compact design and low weight of 18 kg make it easy to transport and deploy.

 The unique stratocumulus calibration capability, which allows users to calibrate measurements of scatter coefficients, uses a simple and user-friendly field method, giving complete confidence in the scatter profiles reported and removes the requirement to have the unit sent back for calibration.

-Reliable range measurement is further assured by cross checking two separate internal quartz clocks, eliminating the possibility of unidentified errors due to clock drift.
+Reliable range measurement is further assured by cross-checking two separate internal quartz clocks, eliminating the possibility of unidentified errors due to clock drift.

-The SkyVUE™8 complies with ICAO, CAA and WMO guidance and meets or exceeds all recommendations and specifications (this includes ICAO 9837, ICAO Annex 3, CAP437 and CAP746).
+The SkyVUE™8 complies with ICAO, CAA, and WMO guidance and meets or exceeds all recommendations and specifications.
+(This includes ICAO 9837, ICAO Annex 3, CAP437, and CAP746.)

-Software for data visualisation and interpretation
+Software for data visualization and interpretation

 Ceilometer data can be displayed using Campbell’s Viewpoint software or fed directly into existing data systems.
-The Campbell Viewpoint software will display the output from the ceilometer in a convenient and configurable form, including information on sky condition, mixing layers, scatter profiles, etc.; all can be displayed simultaneously or separately with ranges and time scales.
+The Campbell Viewpoint software will display the output from the ceilometer in a convenient and configurable form, including information on sky condition, mixing layers, scatter profiles, etc. All can be displayed simultaneously or separately with ranges and time scales.
 For more information on Viewpoint click here.

-|Reporting Cycle||2 to 600s|
+|Reporting Cycle||2 to 600 s|

-|Cloud Layers||Up to four layers reported|
+|Cloud Layers Reported||Up to four layers|

 |Sky Condition||Up to five layers with cover in oktas according to WMO requirements for SYNOP and METAR codes as standard|

-|Laser Wavelength||912 nm ±5 nm|
+|Laser Wavelength||912 nm (±5 nm)|